anttilip/travis-telegram-bot/README.md

 ### Usage:
 1. Start conversation by opening [this link](https://telegram.me/TravisCIReporterBot).
 2. Send a link to repository you want to follow using command `/subscribe`.
 E.g. `/subscribe https://travis-ci.org/facebook/react`
-3. Next time a new build finishes on Travis, you'll get a message telling the repositorys new status.
+3. Next time a new build finishes on Travis, you'll get a message telling the repositories new status.
+4. You can list your subscriptions by typing `/list`

+The bot also works in group chats!